AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/api/README.md

 1. Create a file for this template in `api/data/cql/rules`
 2. Find the corresponding operator in `api/data/query_builder/operators.json` and update its `operatorTemplate` field to equal the name of the template file
+3. For every rule template that's created, add a test to `api/test/handlers/cqlHandler/basicTests.js`

+Note that if any new operator needs to be added to the `api/data/query_builder/operators.json` file, if there is a `userSelectedOperand` that requires a concept value or a valueset value, the field's name *must* match the following:

+- `conceptValue` for a singular concept
+- `conceptValues` for a list of concepts
+- `valueset` for a valueset

 ### Migrations